 In the six-months to 31 December 2014, MFF has continued to operate as an investment company, holding a minimum of twenty stock exchange listed investment positions.
 MFF's Portfolio Manager examined many potential investments in the preceding six months, as well as focussing upon portfolio holdings.
-In the period, the Portfolio Manager also analysed some whole businesses and significant shareholding positions, and this analysis included comparison with MFF's portfolio Manager and the Board continue to consider that the possible risk adjusted returns for MFF's portfolio (including its liquidity aspects) exceed the possible risk adjusted returns for the alternatives reviewed to date.
+In the period, the Portfolio Manager also analysed some whole businesses and significant shareholding positions, and this analysis included comparison with MFF's portfolio.
+MFF has not made any such significant investments, and none are currently under detailed evaluation.
+The Portfolio Manager and the Board continue to consider that the possible risk adjusted returns for MFF's portfolio (including its liquidity aspects) exceed the possible risk adjusted returns for the alternatives reviewed to date.
 The Board remain cautious about extending MFF's core competencies, and feel that appropriately priced partial interests (such as MFF's portfolio) have less overall business risks than the alternatives considered.